wd-bootcamp/web-exercises/sessions/recap-project-1/quiz-app/README.md

 ## Resources

-Download the required [Icons](https://lucide.dev/icons/) and save them in an "assets" folder within your app's main directory.
+Download the required Icon: [Lucide](https://lucide.dev/icons/) or [Flaticon](https://www.flaticon.com/), and save them in an "assets" folder within your app's main directory.

 ## Deploying Your Project